mikecarper/meshfirmware/MeshCoreAdvantages.md

 In MeshCore every packet has a trace attached to it.
 No more guessing on how a signal got out.
 This helps with planning out locations for future repeaters and for knowing which direction to point a yagi.

 ### Noise Floor
 One nice feature of MeshCore is that the repeaters will tell you the noise floor. no guessing if a filter it needed.
-If the floor is below -100 it would benefit from a filter, most likely.
+If the floor is above -100 (like -90) it would benefit from a filter.

 ### Security
 https://meshtastic.org/blog/that-one-time-at-defcon/